sayakbiswas/BranchToolVR/README.md

 - [x] Make the branch point marking spheres smaller
 - [x] Export curve control points
 - [x] Import script for the traced curves using blender python
-- [ ] Generate isosurface of tumor from the point cloud and export
 - [x] Export volumetric hex mesh for carvable organ

 ## Libraries used: